0x0v1/0x0v1.github.io/content/posts/superbear/superbear.md

 ![Alt text](/superbear/image-13.png)

 I won't document the "do nothing" portion :).
-In the sample I had, the C2 was instructing to only initate the exfiltration recon activity described above.
+In the sample I had, the C2 was instructing to only initiate the exfiltration recon activity described above.
 I wasn't able to pull an addition DLL payload.
 Maybe we will see what that DLL contains in the future.
 Definitely something to look out for.

 ### Final thoughts